wow300/New-Boss-Rush/README.md

-The latest update fixed Boss Map and added Nightmares Await DLC!
+The latest update added World 2 to Boss Map!